 The whole point of my career is to give people like my family a chance to be heard–a shot at holding a massive and often callous industry accountable.

 When people experience trauma and grief, their world can begin to unravel.
-I get a tremendous amount of satisfaction knowing that I am helping people and standing up for them when they feel like no one else will.
-In fact, that’s why I became a lawyer, and I’ve been blessed to help many great people and clients.
-I’ve remained close with many of my clients long after their case ended.
+I’m satisfied knowing that I’m helping people and standing up for them when they feel like no one else will.
+I’ve been blessed to help many great people and clients.
+I remain close with many of my clients long after their cases end.